 2007 Red Icon – Winner of the People’s Choice Awards, 2010 Fall Okanagan Wine Festival

 Each vineyard block was individually hand picked and berry sorted.
 Blocks were then broken into small batches, cold soaked on their skins for four days and fermented for an additional 21 days on their skins in tank with twice daily pump overs.
-All batches are then barrel aged for 18 months in 30% new french oak.
+All batches are then barrel aged for 18 months in 30% new French oak.
 The barrels that were blended to create the Red Icon were chosen first for their specific attributes.
+For only the 2nd time, we have added Syrah to be blend.
+The 1st and only other time was 2009.
 The wine was blended prior to bottling, unfiltered.

 |Residual Sugar:||2.3 g/L|